jniyitegeka/Code-Sample/README.md

 ## Overview
 This repository contains sample scripts in Stata and Python that demonstrate my experience with data analysis, statistical modeling, and machine learning.

-## Code Samples
-Each script represents a sample of my work.
-If I was not the sole contributor, I have included Yellow markdown annotations to clarify my contributions.
+Each script represents a sample of my work. **If I was not the sole contributor, I have included Yellow markdown annotations to clarify my contributions**.

 ---